golobby/container/README.md

 ```

 The rest stays the same.
-The default container is still available.
+The global container is still available.

 ### Usage Tips